yunginnanet/prox5/README.md

 ### The Secret Sauce

 What makes Prox5 special is largely the Mystery Dialer.
-This dialer satisfies the net.Dialer interface.
-Upon using the dialer to connect to and endpoint, Prox5:
+This dialer satisfies the net.Dialer and ContextDialer interfaces.
+The implementation is a little bit different from your average dialer.
+Here's roughly what happens when you dial out with a ProxyEngine;

 - Loads up a previously verified proxy
 - Attempts to make connection with the dial endpoint using said proxy